sirigere/devjots/_posts/2018-12-08-Use Git commit comments convention.md

 identifier: GitCommitComments
 title: Follow Git commit comments convention
 ---
-Many of us may not be aware that there are convention being followed for comments while commiting our changes to source code repositories.
-This is one thing I got to learn as while commiting to a open source project.
-This post discusses few of the learning I had with these commenting.
+Many of us may not be aware that, there are convention being followed for comments while commiting our changes to source code repositories.
+This is one thing I got to learn while commiting to an open source project.

 Open source projects follow conventions that are well accepted by the industry.
 Most of the open source projects specify a convention to follow while you are commiting your changes to the repository.
 Here is a commit convention documentation for [AngularJs](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#).
 This document has become a standard for many libraries built for Angular.
 Example [ng-lightning](https://github.com/ng-lightning/ng-lightning/commits/master),  [ng-bootstrap](https://github.com/ng-bootstrap/ng-bootstrap/commits/master).